 That’ll do for now!

 Incidentally, I’m already on a small path to writing more, having adopted Simon’s Today I Learned (TIL) mini-post approach.
-I’ve written a few TIL posts on this blog recently, such as TIL: The open square bracket [ is an executable, and I feel very freed by the constraints.
+I’ve written a few TIL posts on this blog recently and I feel very freed by the constraints.